shivkumar98/AWS-Solutions-Architect-Revision-Notes/review-questions/chap-02/attempt-2/README.md

 <details>
 <summary> 📝 My answer 📝 </summary>

-* **D**
+* **D**✅✅✅✅
 </details>

 <hr>

 ## 🟧 Question 4
-❓ The sensitivity of the data your company works with means that the insstances you run must be secured through complete physical isolation.
+❓ The sensitivity of the data your company works with means that the instances you run must be secured through complete physical isolation.
 What should you specify as you configure a new instance ❓

 * A. Dedicated Host tenancy
 * B. Shared tenancy